 The Bachelor of Applied Science in Biotechnology is offered through the College of Liberal Arts and Sciences at the KU Edwards Campus.
 In this program, students acquire a unique combination of science and workforce skills.
-Extensive hands-on laboratory experience provides a solid foundation in biotechnology, while courses in management, finance and communications help students build a professional skill set.
+Extensive hands-on laboratory experience provides a solid foundation in biotechnology, while courses in management and communications help students build a professional skill set.

 BTEC 300.
 Introduction to Biotechnology.
 3 Hours N.